rv178/website/content/posts/the-art-of-fuzzy-finding/index.md

 Hence, it can also be a sequence that is scattered across *both* strings.

-One interesting characteristic of this problem is that the LCS can be computed incrementally, by calculating the LCS of substrings
+The most efficient solution to this problem involves the use of *dynamic programming*, where we recursively compute the LCS of substrings
 (more on this later).

-This is why the most efficient solution is to use dynamic programming.

 ### Dynamic Programming Solution